floatingpixels/supabase-nuxt/README.md

 It provides similar functionality as the `supabaseServerClient` but it provides a client with super admin rights that can bypass your [Row Level Security](https://supabase.com/docs/guides/auth/row-level-security).

+The service-role client is isolated from the incoming user's browser session.
+It does not read or write Supabase auth cookies, so database requests always use the configured service role key instead of a signed-in user's access token.

 The client is initialized with the `NUXT_SUPABASE_SERVICE_ROLE_KEY` you must have in your environment.
 Check out the doc if you want to know more about [Supabase keys](https://supabase.com/docs/learn/auth-deep-dive/auth-deep-dive-jwts#jwts-in-supabase).

 > ⚠️ The service key gives admin access to your database, be careful to not expose it in your client side code or in your git repository.